Chart Color Schemes

 Footscray features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households comprise 52.1% of all households, including 15.9% couples with children, 25.9% couples without children, and 8.0% single parent families.
-Non-family households make up the remaining 47.9%, with lone person households at 37.6% and group households comprising 10.3%.
+Family households constitute 52.1% of all households, including 15.9% couples with children, 25.9% couples without children, and 8.0% single parent families.
+Non-family households account for the remaining 47.9%, with lone person households at 37.6% and group households comprising 10.3% of the total.
 The median household size is 2.1 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households